Daniel Gandy Franks

 Mrs. D. G. Franks has returned from a month's stay in Las Cruces, N. M., where she went to visit her daughter, Mrs. E. P. Roberts.

-Charles Henley "Charley" Brite died August 9, 1911, at age 58.
+Charles Henry "Charley" Brite died August 9, 1911, in Del Rio, Bexar Co., TX, at age 58.
+Buried in Brite Cemetery, Pleasanton, Atascosa Co., TX.

-Daniel Gandy "Dan" Franks died September 4, 1913, in Del Rio, Val Verde Co., TX at age 64.
+Daniel Gandy "Dan" Franks died September 4, 1913, in Del Rio, Val Verde Co., TX, at age 64.
+Buried in Westlawn Cemetery, Del Rio, Val Verde Co., TX.

-Penny Franks was from Del Rio, TX, and was a junior at Southwest Texas Normal School in San Marcos, TX in 1916 when this photo was taken.
+Penny Franks was from Del Rio, TX, and was a junior at Southwest Texas Normal School in San Marcos, TX, in 1916 when this photo was taken.

 The 1920 U. S. Census taken on January 19, 1920, shows Alva Franks (age 62) born in Texas to Texas-born parents is a widowed Hotel Keeper who owns her own home free of a mortgage and is living at 124 E. Martin, City of Del Rio,, Val Verde Co., TX.
 Living with her is her unmarried daughter, Pennie Franks (age 22) born in Texas to Texas-born parents.
 Also living there is her grandson, Dan Abbey (age 9) born in Texas to Texas and Louisiana-born parents.
 Others also living there: Evans, Young, Gray, Johnson, Wall, De Base, and Cuello.